-Through the African-American Family Studies program, students explore mental health theory and practice from a deeply culture-centered perspective.
+Through the African-American Family Studies (AAFS) program, students explore mental health theory and practice from a deeply culture-centered perspective.
 Graduates gain a broad understanding of marriage and family therapy as well as specialized knowledge of the diverse mental health needs of African-American children and families.
 The curriculum is informed by the UJIMA model of collective work and responsibility, with the goal of developing marriage and family therapists who are highly competent in serving and advocating for the mental health needs of African-American families.

 The program prepares students to use a culturally relevant approach to therapy and utilizes an historical lens in the learning style that will help individuals, couples, and families of African descent build on their strengths, improve their relationships, and generate solutions to relational problems.
 Students complete their clinical training hours in community agencies serving African-American families, and are supervised and mentored, when possible, by licensed African-American mental health professionals.
 They also complete a Master's Thesis Project focusing in an area of relevance to the mental health needs of African-American families.
 The student body consists primarily, but not exclusively, of self-identified African-American students, and the faculty consists primarily, but not exclusively, of mental health specialists and academics with intimate knowledge and experience of the African-American community's mental health needs.
 The program is open to all people who wish to specialize in serving the mental health needs of African-American families and communities.